mlabs-haskell/hydra-auction-offchain/docs/future_improvements.md

 #### `UpdateRegistry` (new)

-- Must output a list of addresses to the standing bid validator
+- Must output a list of addresses to the standing bid validator.
-- Must include the signature of all delegates in the delegate group
+- Must include the signature of all delegates in the delegate group.

 ## Fully-Backed Bids